Copies of the Matchstick for ME brochure

 conference regularly attracting

 delegates from over 15 countries and

-funds research at Quadram Institute Biosciences/University of East Anglia and University College London as well as influencing collaboration elsewhere, in
+funds research at Quadram Institute Bioscience/University of East Anglia and University College London as well as influencing collaboration elsewhere, in

 UK, Europe and beyond.

 Our conferences and colloquiums were organised from the beginning in order to provide